a541k/DSI-IA/README.md

 After creating the application, assume you have nothing at the moment.
 Then add 10 consumables with at least 2 from each type.
 Edit some of them so that the overall info can be produced visibly.
+## The python script can be run on Python 3.